ibm-watson-data-lab/setigopublic/README.md

 }
 ```

-The maximum return limit is 200 rows per query.
+The maximum return limit is 2000 rows per query and default limit is 200.
 The `total_num_rows` tells you there are 392 rows.
 To get the rest, you'll need to use the `?skip=200` optional
 URL parameter.
 For example

 ```python